filip-sec/FFT_Algorithm/Theory/Evaluation_points.md

 We now need to find eight points that form positive-negative pairs and that each, when raised to the eighth power, equals one.
 The correct points are the eighth roots of unity.

 To generalize for any polynomial of degree $d$, we will pick $n \geq d + 1$ points, ensuring that $n$ is a power of two.
-The points we choose are the $n$th roots of unity.
+The points we choose are the $nth$ roots of unity.

 This principle begs further explanation.
 But before we delve into that, let's clarify a few concepts.